HellCap/DayZBattleRoyale/README.md

 ================================================================

-Changes Version 0.01c:
+Changes Version 0.2.1:

 Changes:

-* [NEW] - If player leaves the last zone they are now killed instead of infected.
+* [NEW] - If player leaves the final play zone they are now killed instead of infected.
 * [NEW] - Added new ring of ramparts around the spawn to help the endgame.
 * [NEW] - Added kill zones at start-time to stop players starting early.
 * [NEW] - Play now locked to 1st Person.